Appdynamics/rabbitmq-monitoring-extension/README.md

      useSSL: false
      username: "guest"
      password: "guest"
- 	 displayName: "displayName1" //The display name to be used for the metrics of this server, mandatory
+ 	 displayName: "displayName" //The display name to be used for the metrics of this server, mandatory

 connection:
   socketTimeout: 10000